About Woong Y Hwang

 After graduating from the University of Rochester, Woong joined Randall Peterson’s lab at Harvard University as a full-time research associate during which he conducted independent research on genomic editing tool development.
 His work demonstrated for the first time that the bacterial immune system called CRISPR/Cas9 can be utilized to modify any gene of interest in a whole living organism.
 His research resulted in a first author publication in Nature Biotechnology and a two-method paper to share this platform with other scientists.

-Currently, Woong is an MD/PhD student at Yale University.
-His research focuses on unraveling the molecular mechanism of a novel gene identified in birth defect that affects heart development as well as numerous cancers.
-As a physician-scientist in training, Woong wants to capitalize on the unique opportunity to advance personalized medicine by investigating patient-driven translation research.
-In addition, he hopes to become a mentor for future physician-scientists and serve as a bridge between the US and Korea for mutual advancement in medicine and science.
+He earned his MD/PhD degree at Yale University, where his thesis research focused on unraveling the molecular mechanisms of a novel gene implicated in birth defects affecting heart development and various cancers.
+His research was selected for the Blavatnik Fund for Innovation and awarded the NIH pre-doctoral MD-PhD Fellowship.
+He is currently an anesthesiology resident at Brigham and Women’s Hospital.
+As a physician-scientist in training, Woong aims to leverage the unique opportunity to advance personalized medicine through patient-driven translational research.
+Additionally, he aspires to mentor future physician-scientists and serve as a bridge between the United States and Korea to foster mutual advancements in medicine and science.

 Education